det-lab/histograms/docs/04_conclusion.md

 While other plot types (like scatter plots, line graphs, or bar charts) are more suited for answering questions like:

-* How do individual data points relate to an independant variable (time, position, channel)?
+* How do individual data points relate to an independent variable (time, position, channel)?

 * Where do significant changes or features occur in the data?